 *For P.Ag.'s who have taken the BCIA Ethics Workshop previously and would like to take it as a refresher course, there is NO CHARGE to attend the workshop yet a fee is required to cover catering.
-When a workshop is available contact the BCIA office directly at email@example.com to register at 1-877-855-9291
+When a workshop is available contact the BCIA office directly at email@example.com to register at 1-877-855-9291 OR register online.

 *Claim 6 PD hours appropriately under 'Declarations' within your 'PD Report' behind the member log-in.

-This is a mandatory online course for all new A.Ag’s accepted after March 1, 2015.
-This webinar, developed by Angela Westmacott, is now available through the Members Login.
-(Go to 'Member Resources' behind the member log-in) A.Ags accepted for membership prior to March 1, 2015 are encouraged to view the online webinar sometime during their A.Ag. term as a PD opportunity.
-This course is non mandatory for the remainder of the membership to use as professional development.
+This is a mandatory online course for all new A.Ags.
+The webinar, developed by Angela Westmacott, QC is now available.
+(Go to 'Member Resources behind the member log-in) This course is non mandatory for the remainder of the membership to use as professional development.

 *Claim 1.5 PD hours appropriately under 'Declarations' in your 'PD Report' behind the member log-in.